-There are several types of construction; heavy construction, includes civil projects such as dams, sewer systems, and infrastructure; commercial building, includes apartments, offices, retail, hotels, schools, and public buildings; and residential building.
+There are several types of construction; heavy construction, including civil projects such as dams, sewer systems, and infrastructure; commercial building, including apartments, offices, retail, hotels, schools, and public buildings; and residential building.
 In addition to new structures, these categories include remodeling, renovations, additions, and removals.

 For globalEDGE's purpose, businesses that supply raw materials for construction, including cement, brick, timber, and steel, are considered part of the Mining/Minerals/Metals industry.
 Businesses that engage in the construction of transportation infrastructure are listed in the Transport Manufacturing industry.

 The construction industry began back in ancient times when humans began to build their own shelters, such as huts, out of the natural resources they had available around them.
 The industry has evolved a lot since those times, especially in modernized economies, but the basics are still the same.
 Construction is still humans using the natural resources available to them to build objects, such as private shelter, roads, or public buildings that are of use to them.

 The construction industry is characterized by cycles of growth and depression.
 The outcome of companies that make construction materials is tied closely to the amount of new construction taking place; that, in turn, is influenced by interest rates and the growth of the other industries in the economy.
 Recent construction history has been largely determined by the rising interest rates and economic outlook.